nilsonbarcelos/daily-bible-verse/README.md

 # daily-bible-verse

-Simple project using a cron and a queue process to send email with a Bible verse provided by an rest API.
+The main purpose of this project is to send a random Bible verse to an registered e-mail.

+The project uses the concept taught on the course "Tarefas em Background Utilizando Node.js e Redis" from DIO (dio.me) with bull and bull board library for queues and nodemailer library for email process.

 ## Getting Started